chris-bratti/chrisbratti-website/README.md

 ## ParseCV integration

-This app integrates with my [ParseCV](https://github.com/chris-bratti/ParseCV) API to parse PDF resume and populate the front end with the JSON response
+This app integrates with my [ParseCV](https://github.com/chris-bratti/ParseCV) API to parse my uploaded resume and populate the UI with the result.
+This means I don't have to hard-code the information from my resume into this site, I can just upload an updated resume and the website will pick up the new data!
+Check out the `ExperienceDetails` component in `app.rs` to see an example in action - it uses a `ResumeCache` object to populate each job's company name, job title, duration, and all description items!
+Here is a system design overview:

 ![website-diagram](diagrams/website-diagram.png "Diagram")

 The above diagram shows how the resume update process works.
 For simplicity it doesn't include the approval endpoint.

 ### Front end process
-- On start up, the `parsed_resume.json` file containing the resume's JSON payload is read from and saved in the `Resume Cache`
+- On start-up, the back end reads the `parsed_resume.json` file containing the resume's JSON payload and saves the info in the `Resume Cache`
 - The front-end reads from the `Resume Cache` to populate the page when the page is loaded

 ### Update process